 1. Be more proactiveThoroughly understand your clients’ needs and if possible, anticipate what they would be needing so that you can offer other services to them.
 By thinking one step ahead of them, you can show your client how important they are to you.

-2. Be clear with that you can deliverMake sure to be clear about your timelines and honour the turnaround times you agreed upon.
+2. Be clear with what you can deliverMake sure to be clear about your timelines and honour the turnaround times you agreed upon.
 If you need to have a report prepared in three days, strive to deliver it in two.

 3. Be receptive to feedbackGetting your client’s feedback every once in a while shows that you value their opinion, and that their business is important to you.
 In addition, your client’s ideas can help you pinpoint any areas for improvement in your work process that you might not be aware of.